fabricjs/fabric.js/CONTRIBUTING.md

 ## Questions?!?

-To get your questions answered, please ask/search on [Fabric's google group], [StackOverflow] or on Fabric's IRC channel (irc://irc.freenode.net/#fabric.js).
+To get your questions answered, please ask/search on [Fabric's google group], [StackOverflow] or on Fabric's [IRC channel](irc://irc.freenode.net/#fabric.js).
 Please do not open an issue if you're not sure it's a bug or if it's not a feature/suggestion.

 For news about Fabric you can follow [@fabric.js], [@AndreaBogazzi], [@kangax], or [@kienzle_s] on Twitter.